 How does refinancing a car work?

-There are two main ways to refinance your car.
+There are two main ways to refinance your car: traditional and cash-out refinance.

 Traditional auto refinance

-Refinancing a car generally means taking out a new loan to pay off the balance on your existing auto loan.
+Refinancing a car generally means taking out a new loan to pay off the balance on your existing auto loan, ideally for a lower rate.
 Since your original loan is replaced by a new financial obligation, you gain a new APR and new term length.

 Cash-out auto refinance

-A few lenders also offer cash-out auto refinances, in which your new loan covers your existing balance and provides an additional amount of money.
+A few auto refinance companies also offer cash-out auto refinances, in which your new loan covers your existing balance and provides an additional amount of money.
 While this may have lower interest rates than other options, such as personal loans or credit cards, your monthly payments will go up.
 This type of loan also has a higher risk of going upside-down.

 Before beginning the process, make sure it’s the right solution for you and whether you meet the qualification requirements.
 Carefully consider the following: